Agenda

 ‘Selitos looked out over the land below and felt a small spark of hope.
 Six plumes of smoke rose from the land below.
 Myr Tariniel was gone and six cities destroyed.
 But that meant all was not lost.
 One city still remained.’

 With Myr T a definite goner, Seven cities will now remain in the game.
 The fall of Belen has reduced the field further but still only one of the remaining six will get to see the new dawn.
-This makes our in-play scenario currently look a lot like a game of russian roulette where each city will now share the same 6/1 odds of it being the last man standing.
+This makes our in-play scenario currently look a lot like a game of Russian roulette where each city will now share the same 6/1 odds of it being the last man standing.
 But Team M’s twin connection means that between them they cover two chances and are, for betting purposes, to be viewed as the 3/1 co-favourites for one half of their dual domain to outlast all the others.
-Just like MurElla’s original winning chances of one in seven, so does it’s new odds of one in three also contain a lucky number, too.
-Factoring in Skarpi’s counting system means that the smart money is now being placed on MurElla as being the mystery last city of hope.
+Luck seems to be on our side as just like MurElla’s original winning chances of one in seven, so does it’s new odds of one in three also contain a lucky number, too.
+Factoring in Skarpi’s unreasonable counting system means that the smart money is now being placed on MurElla as being the mystery last city of hope.

-If it was the worst of times, both MurIlla and MurElla have already fallen to betrayal which makes any further investigations into them seem rather pointless, but that gloomy thought can wait in the wings for now, We can sort that thought out later in our Who’s Who.
+If it was the worst of times, both MurIlla and MurElla have already fallen to betrayal which makes any further investigations into them seem rather pointless, but that gloomy thought can wait in the wings for now.

 Myrillian